sapphous/BowyerWatson/README.md

 (4) Call bw.get_mesh(Triangle *triangle_pointer, bool true_to_call_delete_on_all_the_triangles) to obtain a BowyerWatson::Mesh object representing the triangle mesh you have created in a more useful form.
 The mesh consists of an std::vector<float> storing the vertices (the Nth point's x,y,z coordinates are vertices[3*n], vertices[3*N+1], and vertices[3*N+2], respectively) and an std::vector<unsigned int> storing the indices of the vertices belonging to particular triangles (the Mth triangles vertices are the triangles[3*M]th, triangles[3*M+1]th, and triangles[3*M+2]th points, respectively, in counterclockwise order).

+NOTE: If you are seeking tilings of the sphere by Voronoi polygons, they can readily be constructed from the Delaunay triangulations produced by this program, being dual to them.

 ************ POTENTIAL ISSUES ************

 (1) There may be issues with pointsets containing multiple copies of the same point; at the very least, this will result in a mesh containing degenerate triangles.